antoniocaccavale/exam-repo/README.md

 #
 ## Before starting
-1. The provided **technical_project** package needs of the installation of the following packages:
+1. The **technical_project** package needs the installation of the following packages:

    <ul>
    <li><em>velocity_controllers</em></li>